Hazardous waste: Pyrolysis

+In society

-Management and Health Effects
+Management and health effects

 Hazardous waste management and disposal comes with consequences if not done properly.
 If disposed of improperly, hazardous gaseous substances can be released into the air resulting in higher morbidity and mortality.
 These gaseous substances can include hydrogen chloride, carbon monoxide, nitrogen oxides, sulfur dioxide, and some may also include heavy metals.
 With the prospect of gaseous material being released into the atmosphere, several organizations (RCRA, TSCA, HSWA, CERCLA) developed an identification scale in which hazardous materials and wastes are categorized in order to be able to quickly identify and mitigate potential leaks.
 F-List materials were identified as non-specific industrial practices waste, K-List materials were wastes generated from specific industrial processes - pesticides, petroleum, explosive industries, and the P & U list were commercially used generated waste and shelf stable pesticides.
 Not only can mismanagement of hazardous wastes cause adverse direct health consequences through air pollution, mismanaged waste can also contaminate groundwater and soil.
-This creates disproportionately larger issues for those who depend heavily on the land for harvests and streams for drinking water - this includes Native American populations.
+In an Austrian study, people who live near industrial sites are "more often unemployed, have lower education levels, and are twice as likely to be immigrants."
+This creates disproportionately larger issues for those who depend heavily on the land for harvests and streams for drinking water; this includes Native American populations.
 Though all lower-class and/or social minorities are at a higher risk for being exposed to toxic exposure, Native Americans are at a multiplied risk due to the facts stated above (Brook, 1998).
 Improper disposal of hazardous waste has resulted in many extreme health complications within certain tribes.
 Members of the Mohawk Nation at Akwesasne have suffered elevated levels of PCB [Polychlorinated Biphenyls] in their bloodstreams leading to higher rates of cancer.

-Society and culture

 Global goals

+The UN has a mandate on hazardous substances and wastes with recommendations to countries for dealing with hazardous waste.
+199 countries signed the 1992 Basel Convention, seeking to stop the flow of hazardous waste from developed countries to developing countries with less stringent environmental regulations.

 The international community has defined the responsible management of hazardous waste and chemicals as an important part of sustainable development by including it in Sustainable Development Goal 12.
 Target 12.4 of this goal is to "achieve the environmentally sound management of chemicals and all wastes throughout their life cycle".
 One of the indicators for this target is: "hazardous waste generated per capita; and proportion of hazardous waste treated, by type of treatment".